 Yellow fever ranges in severity from a self-limited infection to life-threatening hemorrhagic fever.
 About 15-25% of affected individuals develop a more severe phase of disease that involves fever, jaundice, and liver and renal failure.
 Case-fatality rates in South America are reportedly higher than in West Africa.
 Mortality is a function of patient susceptibility and of the virulence of the infecting strain.
 In those who become symptomatic but recover, weakness and fatigue can last for months.

 The case-fatality rate for yellow fever has been reported at 5%-70%.
 In recent outbreaks, the fatality rate was approximately 20% among patients with jaundice.
 The mortality risk in patients who present in the toxic stage of yellow fever is up to 50%.

 Unvaccinated travelers entering endemic regions have a greater risk of developing symptomatic disease than natives who have developed significant immunity.
-An association has been made between recurrent outbreaks in West Africa and a unique strain in that region, suggesting that it may be more virulent in humans.
+An association has been made between recurrent outbreaks in West Africa and a unique strain in that region, suggesting potential strain-specific virulence.

 Secondary bacterial infections

 Shock or death